mozilla/receiptverifier/README.md

 **ignoreInternalError**: default false.
 There are some internal errors that keep verification from happening; these typically aren't the fault of the user.
 If true then these errors are completely ignored.
 If false then the user gets an error message, but can close the message and continue to use the app.

 **fatalInternalError**: default false.
-If true then when there is an internal message the user is completely blocked from using the application.
+If true then when there is an internal error the user is completely blocked from using the application.

 ### Prompter templates